-For many of us, Independence Day is a holiday that we look forward to.
-We take a long weekend filled with parties, cookouts, and of course, fireworks!
-The smell of the grill, the sight of large crowds gathered together, and the thrilling lights and sounds of the spectacular finish of the fireworks show are just some of the reasons that we love this holiday.
+For many of us, Independence Day is a holiday we look forward to.
+We take a long weekend filled with parties, cookouts, and, of course, fireworks!
+The smell of the grill, the sight of large crowds gathered together, and the thrilling lights and sounds of the fireworks shows spectacular finish are just some reasons we love this holiday.
 For those with different experiences, though, these exact things make the holiday weekend one filled with anxiety and struggle.

-As a Clinical Social Worker, I’ve had many conversations with those I work with about the challenges that this holiday can bring.
-While anyone can struggle with aspects of any given holiday, I find the groups of people that have the most concerns around this holiday are people with Autism Spectrum Disorder (ASD), people with Post-Traumatic Stress Disorder (PTSD), and people with Substance Use Disorders (SUD).
-While every person is unique, and their experience with their diagnosis is different, I will speak in general and broad terms about some challenges that many have brought to me over the years.
+As a Clinical Social Worker, I’ve had many conversations with those I work with about the challenges this holiday can bring.
+While anyone can struggle with aspects of any given holiday, I find that people who have the most concerns around this holiday are people with Autism Spectrum Disorder (ASD), people with Post-Traumatic Stress Disorder (PTSD).
+While every person is unique, and their experience with their diagnosis is different, I will speak broadly about some challenges that many have brought me over the years.

 People with Autism